 It imports all the buying history to learn and appreciate each individual consumer, and then it perpetually captures impressions that each individual ever makes on your site, to learn and appreciate every nuance and subtlety about that consumer’s potential buying propensity.

-Unlike standard (segmented) marketing emails specialist PPS (Personal Product Selection) software sends exact content, regardless of distractions unlike standard PPS software which uses trivia like like location, age, culture.
-SwiftERM is based on products identified that are most likely to be, not only the most interesting to that individual recipient, that have their highest potential buying propensity.
-What they are going to buy next.
+Unlike standard (segmented) marketing emails specialist PPS software sends exact content, regardless of distractions unlike standard PPS software which uses trivia like like location, age, culture.
+PPS is based on products identified that are most likely to be, not only the most interesting to that individual recipient, but have their highest potential buying propensity – what they are going to buy next.
 Check to see if the PPS software you are considering, segments rather that ranks highest buying propensity, which is the first clue to experiencing much lower returns.

 It works best running alongside typical ESP software, but the distinction is best illustrated in the lucrative additional revenues enjoyed.
 Of course the layman’s interpretation of personalisation – the email subject lines and including their name (groan – so obvious) is included.
 It is a lot more than just getting their name right.

 We are big believers in the power of visuals.
 After all, “90 percent of the information processed by the brain is visual,” and the human brain processes images 60,000 times faster than text.”